Homesteading Blog

 Interview With Brooke Kuyer From Wren&Jane in Abbotsford

 In our most recent community blog post article we get to chat with Brooke Kuyer from Wren & Jane based here in Abbotsford, they do different types of custom sewing as well as create sewed products and goods, learn more about their business below and consider connecting with them on Instagram.
 Who are you, where are you located, and what aspects of running your apparel design business do you enjoy?
 My name is Brooke.
 Almost seven years ago, we relocated from Vancouver to Abbotsford.
-Since then, we have thoroughly enjoyed settling down, building connections, and carving out time to explore hobbies and acquire new skills.
-Leaving the “big city” has …
+Since then, we have thoroughly enjoyed settling down, building connections, and carving out time to explore

-Interview With Brooke Kuyer From Wren&Jane in Abbotsford READ BLOG POST >
+Interview With Brooke Kuyer From Wren&Jane in Abbotsford Read Blog Post

 homesteading community product marketplace in canada of supporting local businesses farmers crafters homesteaders with sales to buy online